Laurence-Cullen/cuneiform/README.md

 * Explored [Open-NMT](http://opennmt.net/) and trained a demo English to German translation model
 * Found out what was happening to the ~30,000 lines of translated text that disapears when only lines following transliterations are saved, need to sift through translations in multiple languages to pull out english ones
 * Created matched transliteration, translation file pairs
+* Hit 12.38 BLEU for Sumerian -> English translation, woop woop!
+* Researched [word embeddings for use in machine translation](http://www.aclweb.org/anthology/N18-2084), looks to have promise, especially for low resource languages.
+Loads of good ideas about using multilingual embeddings and encoders to squeze the most out of the limited datasets